KonVision/custom_image_uploader/README.md

 This is a simple and lightweight image uploader written in PHP.

-The PHP script saves an image from a `POST`-Request to a folder and sends you the URL to access the image, when being called.
+The PHP script saves an image from a `POST`-Request to a folder and sends you the URL to access the image when being called.

-All images / files can embed in applications such as Discord/WhatsApp.
+All images/files can embed in applications such as Discord/WhatsApp.

 # Setup